DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 ![](_img/room1.png)

-Now, the room is turned **by 45 degrees, clockwise** (but you keep the initial orientation).
-Obviously, the room remains square, but from above view, now the same room shape is looking as a **diamond**.
-By this room rotation, loudspeaker A becomes at left, B at top, C at right, and D at bottom, like this:
+Now, the room is turned **by 45 degrees, clockwise** (but you keep your initial orientation).
+Obviously, the room remains square, but from above view, now the room shape is looking as a **diamond**.
+By this room rotation, loudspeaker A becomes at left, B at top, C at right, and D at bottom, exactly like this:

 ![](_img/room2.png)